kigster/joyent-cloud-pricing/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Disclaimer

+This gem is provided as a convenience tool in understanding and comparing cloud pricing.
+No warranties, explicit or implied, are made in relation to correctness or accuracy of the calculations provided by this library.
+Use at your own risk.

 ## Author